Eczema often appears as a bumpy, itchy rash.

 - Climate conditions such as heat and low or high humidity

-Phototherapy, which uses special lamps to bathe skin lesions in ultraviolet light, may also improve acute eczema, according to the Cleveland Clinic.
+Phototherapy, which uses special lamps to bathe skin lesions in ultraviolet light, may also improve acute eczema.
+This is a costly treatment, though, and the treatment can burn the skin, according to the National Eczema Association.

 Avoiding triggers and minimizing scratching go a long way toward coping with eczema.
 According to the NIH and the Cleveland Clinic, effective home care can include: